JKRhb/node-red-contrib-coap/README.md

 Functionality
 -------------
- We introduce "coap request" and "coap in" nodes which can be used in a similar fashion to "http request"and "http in" nodes from Node-RED's core.
+ We introduce "coap request", "coap in", and "coap response" nodes which can be used in a similar fashion to "http request", "http in", and "http reponse" nodes from Node-RED's core.

 Install
 -------